2DegreesInvesting/adminApp/README.md

 coverage](https://codecov.io/gh/2DegreesInvesting/adminApp/branch/master/graph/badge.svg)](https://codecov.io/gh/2DegreesInvesting/adminApp?branch=master)
 <!-- badges: end -->

-The goal of adminApp is to help with administration tasks.
+The goal of adminApp is to help with administration tasks. **It doesn’t transmit anything to 2DII**.
+It just helps figure out what numbers to put in your templates.
+For example, it helps you calculate the number of days to put on the invoice, and help break down the BeeBole allocations.

 ## Installation